-In case it’s not clear, you can cover Pre-Existing Medical Conditions when you buy your policy by the deadline and fulfill all the other rules.
-Go here for the details.
+If it’s not clear, you can cover Pre-Existing Medical Conditions when you buy your policy by the deadline and fulfill all the other rules.
+See the details.

 The Pre-Existing Medical Condition Lookback Period is a period of time, usually the 60, 90, 180 days prior to the travel insurance policy’s coverage effective date, that defines a Pre-Existing Medical Condition.
 In my (Steve) opinion, the Lookback Period protects the insurance company from fraud if someone misrepresents their Initial Prip Deposit Date.

 A Pre-Existing Medical Condition is any medical condition (no matter how minor), which manifested itself, became acute or exhibited symptoms which would have caused one to seek diagnosis, care or treatment; or which medical advice, diagnosis, care or treatment was recommended or received (this includes being referred to a medical professional for any reason); or required taking prescribed drugs or medicine, unless the condition for which the prescribed drug or medicine is taken remains controlled without any change in the required prescription; or required medical treatment or treatment was recommended by a Legally Qualified Physician during the 60, 90, 180 day Lookback Period prior to the day you buy a travel insurance policy.

 What during the Lookback Period causes a medical condition to be considered a Pre-Existing Condition?

 If the person with the condition has any symptoms, appointment or visit or consultation with a medical professional, test, diagnosis, medication adjustment or change, then this condition would potentially be a pre-existing medical condition.
 The results of the test will determine whether or not the condition will be defined as a pre-existing medical condition.